Professor Anna McNamara

 At GSA she has taught on the Foundation Acting and Musical Theatre programmes, the BA (Hons) Acting, Actor-Musician, Applied and Contemporary Theatre, Dance, Musical Theatre, Theatre and Theatre and Performance programmes, as well as on the MA Theatre and MFA Acting and Musical Theatre programmes and is a supervisor for PhD Theatre and Dance candidates.

-For the Surrey Institute of Education, Anna teaches on the Post Graduate Certificate in Learning and Teaching in Higher Education and the MA in Higher Education.
+For the Surrey Institute of Education, Anna has taught on the Post Graduate Certificate in Learning and Teaching in Higher Education and the MA in Higher Education.

 Publications